oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 receiving the authorization response from the browser, the availability and user experience of which varies by platform.

-To fully support native apps, authorization servers MUST offer at least the three redirect URI options described in the following subsections to native apps.
-Native apps MAY use whichever redirect option suits their needs best, taking into account platform-specific implementation details.

-### Private-Use URI Scheme Redirection {#private-use-uri-scheme}

-Many mobile and desktop computing platforms support inter-app communication via URIs by allowing apps to register private-use URI schemes (sometimes colloquially referred to as "custom URL schemes") like `com.example.app`.
-When the browser or another app attempts to load a URI with a private-use URI scheme, the app that registered it is launched to handle the request.

-To perform an authorization request with a private-use URI scheme redirect, the native app launches the browser with a standard authorization request, but one where the redirect URI utilizes a private-use URI scheme it registered with the operating system.

-When choosing a URI scheme to associate with the app, apps MUST use a URI scheme based on a domain name under their control, expressed in reverse order, as recommended by Section 3.8 of {{RFC7595}} for private-use URI schemes.

-For example, an app that controls the domain name `app.example.com` can use `com.example.app` as their scheme.
-Some authorization servers assign client identifiers based on domain names, for example, `client1234.usercontent.example.net`, which can also be used as the domain name for the scheme when reversed in the same manner.
-A scheme such as `myapp`, however, would not meet this requirement, as it is not based on a domain name.

-When there are multiple apps by the same publisher, care must be taken so that each scheme is unique within that group.
-On platforms that use app identifiers based on reverse-order domain names, those identifiers can be reused as the private-use URI scheme for the OAuth redirect to help avoid this problem.

-Following the requirements of Section 3.2 of {{RFC3986}}, as there is no naming authority for private-use URI scheme redirects, only a single slash (`/`) appears after the scheme component.
-A complete example of a redirect URI utilizing a private-use URI scheme is:

-    com.example.app:/oauth2redirect/example-provider

-When the authorization server completes the request, it redirects to the client's redirect URI as it would normally.
-As the redirect URI uses a private-use URI scheme, it results in the operating system launching the native app, passing in the URI as a launch parameter.
-Then, the native app uses normal processing for the authorization response.

 ### Claimed "https" Scheme URI Redirection

 Some operating systems allow apps to claim `https` URIs